 In some instances, a defendant may argue that the accident victim was partly at fault for his or her own injuries.
 He or she still can recover compensation, however, as long as that amount of responsibility is less than 50 percent.
 Any eventual damages award will be reduced in proportion to the victim’s degree of fault.

-While the laws governing divorce, child custody, child support, and related family law matters are well-established, these cases are generally decided according to their particular facts.
+While the laws governing divorce, child custody, and related family law matters are well-established, these cases are generally decided according to their particular facts.
 Every situation is unique, and our attorneys will explore the nuances of your needs and goals carefully before advising you.

 A Colorado resident is entitled to file for divorce when the marriage is irretrievably broken, meaning there is no possibility of reconciliation.
 Neither party is required to prove fault.